-Trade finance is a type of working capital finance where the lender pays for your inventory or stock directly to your supplier.
+Trade finance is a type of working capital where the lender pays for your inventory or stock directly to your supplier.
 This means that if you’re having cash-flow issues, you can still fulfil your orders.

 Pro-tip: Lenders can even pay your supplier in local currency to avoid foreign exchange loses!

 HOW MUCH DOES IT COST?

 Lenders will provide up to 100% of the cost of the inventory.
-There is a fee on top which is usually between 1.2% and 3% per 30 days.
+There is also a fee on top of this, which is usually between 1.2% and 3% per 30 days.